 - Hydration is a continuous process.
 If you are experiencing or have experienced diarrhea and/or dehydration, you should take these remedies regularly.

 - Though distilled water will not cause diarrhea, you should avoid over drinking it because you have a risk of water diarrhea.

 Do you know any other water remedies for diarrhea?
 Or have you tried any of the above methods?
+Have you tried having yogurt to treat diarrhea?
 Share your experience with us.

 Hi everyone, this is Rajee!

 I live the beautiful city of Baltimore, where my husband works.